Narc (video game): 2005 game

-The game casts the players as narcotics officer Jack Forzenski and DEA agent Marcus Hill, former partners reunited who are instructed to investigate a new drug on the streets called Liquid Soul.
+The game casts the players as narcotics officer Jack Forzenski (voiced by Michael Madsen) and DEA agent Marcus Hill (voiced by Bill Bellamy), former partners reunited who are instructed to investigate a new drug on the streets called Liquid Soul.
 After arresting dealers and confiscating their stock, the player can either take the confiscated items to the evidence room, or keep them for future use.
 This confers benefits such as improved weapons accuracy.
 Dealing drugs for financial benefit is also possible.

-A March 21, 2005 press release announced the game's shipment to retailers and emphasized that NARC was designed for an "older audience".
+On March 21, 2005, a press release announced the game's shipment to retailers and emphasized that it was designed for an "older audience".
 The game was given an M rating.